kswelder/Authenticator-Server/README.md

 - **API Documentation**: Integrated Swagger UI
 - **Docker Support**: Scripts for Linux and Windows to build and run Docker containers
 - **Planned Features**:
-    - Write scripts for Linux and Windows to build and run Docker containers

 ---